Arnaud Iradukunda

 Overview

-Research scholar and Visiting Scientist at Harvard University, Dr Arnaud is both a Medical Doctor from Kamenge Teaching Hospital ( University of Burundi) and Statistician from Lake Tanganyika University.
-Dr Arnaud holds a background in bioethics for research and human rights (From UNESCO Chair Bioethics and Department of Education, Haifa University, Israel).
+Postdoc Research Fellow at Harvard University, Dr Arnaud is both a Medical Doctor from Kamenge Teaching Hospital ( University of Burundi) and Statistician from Lake Tanganyika University.
+He is also an International UNESCO's certified in Bioethics and human rights for research (UNESCO Chair Bioethics, Haifa University).

-On Head of ARNECH Research and Consulting Office, Dr. Arnaud is highly resourceful and goal-driven researcher with key interest in Clinical and DHS data analysis, Data Science for Diseases Modelling, System Thinking and System Dynamics Modelling.
-He is also interested in designing of effective M&E system and developing tools for routine data collection and data analysis using varied regressions to calculate incremental effect of projects interventions on targeted population in Infectious diseases, NCDs and Maternal Health areas.
+On Head of ARNECH Research and Consulting Office, Dr. Arnaud is highly resourceful and goal-driven researcher with key interest in Clinical and DHS data analysis, Data Science for Diseases Modelling, System Thinking and Dynamics Modelling.
+He is also interested in designing of effective M&E system and developing tools for routine data collection and data analysis using varied regressions to calculate incremental effect of projects interventions on targeted population.

-Dr Arnaud Iradukunda aims to improve quality of international health research and evaluations through working and providing mentorship to local staff, especially in humanitarian and fragile settings in sub-Sahara Africa.
+Dr Arnaud Iradukunda aims to improve quality of international health research and evaluation through working and providing mentorship to local staff, especially in humanitarian and fragile settings in sub-Sahara Africa.

-As Takemi fellow, Dr. Arnaud Iradukunda intends develop modelling skills to examine problems of mobilizing, allocating, and managing scarce resources to improve health.
-He hopes to build effective strategies for disease control and prevention with a focus on low and middle-income countries.
+As Takemi fellow, Dr. Arnaud Iradukunda intends develop modelling skills to examine problems of mobilizing, allocating, and managing scarce resources to improve health with effective strategies for disease control and prevention particulary in low and middle-income countries.

 BSc, 01.2019, Statistics